-16.6 The standard achieved by a candidate in all summative assessments required by an undergraduate programme leading to an award of the University shall be judged by the relevant Board of Examiners in terms of the candidate's attainment of the appropriate intended learning outcomes.
+16.7 The standard achieved by a candidate in all summative assessments required by a taught programme leading to an award of the University shall be judged by the relevant Board of Examiners in terms of the candidate's attainment of the appropriate intended learning outcomes.

-16.7 Judgement shall be expressed in terms of the primary grades, classes and secondary bands set out in Schedule A and Schedule B below.
+16.8 Judgement shall be expressed in terms of the primary grades, secondary bands and classes set out in Schedule A and Schedule B below.